IgorPatro/IgorPatro/README.md

 ## Frontend Developer from Rzeszów, Poland

-I’m a young geek who loves sitting with a cup of coffee and writing code! ☕ My work is my passion 🙏 I love improving my skills, and I’m always looking forward to getting new experiences.
+I love sitting with a cup of coffee and writing some code! ☕ My work is my passion 🙏 I love improving my skills, and I’m always looking forward to getting new experiences.

 ## Tools & Technologies